Self-Drive Or Tours? | Which Is Better In The Atacama Desert?

 ↠ Flexibility- this is probably the biggest advantage of renting a car.
 You can go where you want, when you want and explore at your own pace.
 For example, all tours head to the Tatio Geysers at the same unsociable hour of 4 am to arrive at sunrise.
 We opted to go later to have the place to ourselves and while the geyser fumes weren’t as strong, it was magical.
 Such an experience couldn’t have been possible on a tour.

 ↠ It’s cheaper for 3+ people.
 If you’re a small group or family then renting a car will, without doubt, be cheaper, and that includes having extra car insurance and all fuel.
-For a couple, the price looks about the same but we opted for daily extra insurance and a 4 x 4. if you skip the insurance and rent a cheaper car the cost will be cheaper.
+For a couple, the price looks about the same but we opted for daily extra insurance and a 4 x 4.
+If you skip the insurance and rent a cheaper car the cost will be cheaper.
+Also, technically renting a car is cheaper as we saw much more than what I did on the Atacama desert tours previously.
 See the table below for how the cost compares exactly.

 CONS OF SELF-DRIVING

 ↠ You have to drive and a lot- if you are on a trip looking for complete rest and relaxation then driving may seem like too much.
 I personally know plenty of people who don’t like to drive when they’re on holiday.
 Distances in the Atacama Desert are big also, our average distance per day was about 230km (140miles).